-Understanding the regulation of tissue-resident memory T cell development
+Understanding the fate decisions that govern memory T cell development

 Professor Laura Mackay